vishvarana/AI-ML-for-Newborn-Babies-in-Healthcare/Vanditha_PAIN[vid 21-22]/Image Dataset/Mild/README.md

-Colored and grayscale images expressing Mild Pain condition from videos 21-22
+Colored and grayscale images expressing No-Mild Pain condition from videos 21-22